ilabcode/pyhgf/docs/source/notebooks/Example_1_Heart_rate_variability.md

 from systole.utils import input_conversion
 from systole import import_dataset1 from systole.plots import plot_raw
+from bokeh.io import output_notebook
+from bokeh.plotting import show output_notebook()
 ```

-In this examples, we will use a three-levels Hierarchical Gaussian Filter to predict the dynamics of heart rate and respiration of a participant that is presented with images of different emotional valence.
-We will then extract the surprise trajectories of each predictive node.
+The nodalized version of the Hierarchical Gaussian Filter that is implemented in [pyhgf](https://github.com/ilabcode/pyhgf) opens the possibility to create filters with multiple inputs.
+Here, we illustrate how we can use this feature to create an agent that is filtering their physiological signals in real-time.
+We use a two-level Hierarchical Gaussian Filter to predict the dynamics of the instantaneous heart rate (the RR interval measured at each heartbeat).
+We then extract the trajectory of surprise at each predictive node to relate it with the cognitive task performed by the participant while the signal is being recorded.

 +++